Proactive lawyers acting for those under investigation in relation to criminal allegations

+Anyone asked to attend a police interview under caution should obtain immediate representation.
+We represent clients nationwide.
 Meticulous preparation for a police interview is crucial.
 There are now greater opportunities to prepare for voluntary interviews because prior notice of the interview is given and disclosure of a summary of the allegations can be provided to the defence.
-We will advise as to the best way of dealing with the interview whether in the form of a ‘no comment’ interview, through the use of a ‘prepared statement’ or with our client answering all questions.
+We will advise as to the best way of dealing with the interview whether in the form of a ‘no comment’ interview, the use of a ‘prepared statement’ or with our client answering questions.

 I have been released under investigation.
 What happens next?

 Following an interview, you may be released either on bail or ‘under investigation’.
 Whilst many defence lawyers adopt a passive approach to this stage, we do not.
 We will take stock of the situation and consider all questions put during interview.
 We will look at what additional steps need to be taken to rebut allegations.
 We will look at early pre-charge engagement with investigating officers.

 We never lose sight of our endgame, which is effective representations against charge.

 How do the CPS make the decision to charge someone with an offence?